Back

 Canada & New England Cruises

 Canada and New England are home to rich historical treasures, natural wonders, and unique, delicious foods.
 The capes are dotted with pristine islands and charming fishing villages and bustling harbor towns with an ever-changing panorama of colors.
 The journey takes you back in time while keeping you close to home.
 Quaint seaside towns, fabulous mansions and Revolutionary landmarks intermingle to create a luxurious resort-style character and romance to this historical region.
+Book your Canada & New England cruise now.

 When do you want to cruise?